-You can write your to-do list on paper, and can certainly copy your digital calendar into your planner each week.
+You can write your to-do list on paper, and you can certainly copy your digital calendar into your planner each week.
 Heck, I do!
 (Seriously, I LOVE using my productivity planner for this!)
 But your home base should always be digital to avoid double-booking yourself, losing the important information, or other common inefficiencies that come with paper planners.
 Just trust me on this one!

 COME PREPARED TO PLAN YOUR ENTIRE YEAR

-Go through every family member and close friend and make sure you have their birthdays on the calendar.
+Go through every family member and close friend, and make sure you have their birthdays on the calendar.
 The good news is you only have to do this once!
 You can set the timer as recurring so it automatically shows up in future years, too.
-We set reminders early to send cards in the mail, and set reminders the day of to call and wish them a happy birthday.
+We set reminders early to send cards in the mail and set reminders the day of to call and wish them a happy birthday.

-This includes any fun 3-day weekends (that you were able to prepare for because you noted the holidays you were off for!).
+Vacations include any fun 3-day weekends (that you were able to prepare for because you noted the holidays you were off for!).
 If you’ve been saving for a vacation and your budget allows for it, then get those fun trips on the calendar!
 But they don’t have to be a trip.
 Just schedule something fun to do that weekend, like getting together with friends or going camping in your backyard.

 Calendar out any existing travel plans, such as holidays or family reunions.
 This helps you keep track of which days you need to ask off from work and how many days you’ll need to be taking off the whole year.

-SERVICE AND FELLOWSHIP
+SCHEDULE SERVICE AND FELLOWSHIP

 We like to be service-minded when we plan our year in advance.
 We love to fellowship with others, so we make sure to add it to our calendar.
-Then as it gets closer, we can figure out if we want to invite new friends over or strengthen our existing relationships.
+Then as the date gets closer, we can figure out if we want to invite new friends over or strengthen our existing relationships.

 Calendar in worship and meditation so it's sure to happen this year!
-We calendar service at our local religious Temple one time per month so we can plan ahead for a babysitter or to trade with a neighbor.
+We calendar service at our local religious Temple one time per month so we can plan ahead for a babysitter or trade with a neighbor.

 Plan acts of service.
 We try to calendar out people who we know are pregnant, moving, or having surgery so we can remember to send them cards or take them meals if they are local.
-We also calendar out any acts of service that we may want to do around the holidays so that we can start saving for them.
+We also schedule any acts of service that we may want to do around the holidays so that we can start saving for them.

 Plan for your responsibilities and duties.
-Bubba and I are both active at church and have to calendar in planning for lessons or we forget and scramble at the last-minute!
+Bubba and I are both active at church and have to calendar in planning for lessons or we forget and scramble at the last minute!
 We also calendar out Fast Sundays, Visit Teaching, meetings, ward parties, and other good ol' Mormon things. 🙂

-FITNESS, HEALTH AND WELLNESS
+ADD FITNESS, HEALTH, AND WELLNESS